Afcon 2019: We can work on Ghana’s ‘weak point’- Tunisia coach Giresse | Goal.com

 The Carthage Eagles will have to be at their best on Monday as they have fallen short in all their recent meetings against the Black Stars, spanning over 50 years

-The last time Tunisia didn't suffer defeat at Afcon against Ghana was in the Group Stage in 1965, and won all seven matches between the two sides since.
+The last time Tunisia didn't suffer defeat at Afcon against Ghana was in the Group Stage in 1965, and won all six matches between the two sides since.